stas-berko/bitmex_test_app/README.md

     $ docker-compose up

 ## Quickstart
-First af all you should create create your Account
+First af all you should create your Account

 Query example